“There is no greater agony than bearing an untold story inside you.” ~Maya Angelou

 But on those bad days, those miserable days, weeks, or months–no matter what you try, nothing of value comes out.
 Sure, you experience the occasional trickle of words, but they’re flat, empty, meaningless.

 So you pace, and you sing; you doodle and yawn.
 You read.
 You meditate.
 You eat.
 You overeat.
 Still, nothing comes out.

 And the harder you try, the worse things go.
-You waste hours, days, and weeks of precious time—time you’ll never get back.
+You waste precious time—time you’ll never get back.
 And the worst part?